-Public organizations are organizations that are established by the federal government basically for political purposes.
-The success of public organizations depends on social measures, political measures and market measures.
-Financial management in public organization involves several activities such as managing funds, budgeting and controlling costs.
-The funding of a public organization is done by the Federal government and not private individuals.
-Before an expenditure/ budget is approved in the public organizations, it goes through some bottle necks before approval.
-In financial management the general public expects that the Federal government will be responsible for the use of the taxes and they expect that there should be enough transparency.
+Public organisations are organisations that are established by the federal government basically for political purposes.
+The success of public organisations depends on social measures, political measures and market measures.
+Financial management in a public organisation involves several activities such as managing funds, budgeting and controlling costs.
+The funding of a public organisation is done by the Federal government and not private individuals.
+Before an expenditure/ budget is approved in the public organisations, it goes through some bottlenecks before approval.
+In financial management, the general public expects that the Federal government will be responsible for the use of the taxes and they expect that there should be enough transparency.
 Transparency as defined by International Monetary Fund (IMF) can be seen as frankness, consistency and clarity.

-3.4 Concept of private organization
+3.3 Concept of a Private Organisation

-A private organization is an organization that is managed, run, owned and controlled by private individuals.
-According to Raharjo and Eriksson (2017), the main concern of private organization is profit maximization.
-Eriksson (2016) is of the opinion that private organizations perform a lot better than public organizations when it comes to quality management practices as regards progress management which seems easier for private firms.
+A private organisation is an organisation that is managed, run, owned and controlled by private individuals.
+According to Raharjo and Eriksson (2017), the main concern of private organisations is profit maximisation.
+Eriksson (2016) is of the opinion that private organisations perform a lot better than public organisations when it comes to quality management practices as regards progress management which seems easier for private firms.
 For example, some libraries are privately owned which means they are managed, run and controlled by private individuals.
-Private organizations example includes non-governmental organizations, companies and partnerships.
-The scope of private organization is not limited to small scale, it varies from size to size and it includes multinational companies and enterprise.
-Goods and services rendered in primary, secondary and tertiary schools are carried out by private organizations.
+Private organisations example includes non-governmental organisations, companies and partnerships.
+The scope of the private organisation is not limited to small scale, it varies from size to size and it includes multinational companies and enterprises.
+Goods and services rendered in primary, secondary and tertiary schools are carried out by private organisations.